istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

         namespaces: ["default"]
     {{< /text >}}

-1. The script applies the configuration and wait for a few seconds to let the configuration to take effect.
+1. The script applies the configuration and waits for a few seconds to let the configuration to take effect.

-1. The script deletes the previous RBAC configuration file after applying the cluster RBAC configuration successfully.
+1. The script deletes the previous RBAC configuration custom resource after applying the cluster RBAC configuration successfully.